 I say “paths” above because there are options.
 Mainly these options are:

 We also knew we were into the marketing path and not the prospecting.
 Every book I read said the same thing for generating seller leads: consistently touch homeowners via direct mail and other methods.

-I loved the concept and began the learnings.
+I loved the concept and began the learning.
 We did a bunch of marketing, we attempted a little prospecting (that didn’t go far), and we adjusted what we did along the way.

-We used MLS data to choose our lists (find high turnover neighborhoods that aren’t already “owned” by one or two agents), generate high value postcards, and mail them consistently.
+We used MLS data to choose our lists (look for high turnover neighborhoods that aren’t already “owned” by one or two agents), generated high value postcards, and mailed them consistently.